Tempera Vs Acrylic Paint – What Is the Difference

 Acrylic and Tempera are different from each other, so making Tempera into acrylic is very difficult.
 You can only make the Tempera as thick as acrylic by adding starch and flour.

-To get glossy finishing, you can add some quantity of sealant to the tempera paint.
+To get a glossy finish, you can add some quantity of sealant to the tempera paint.
 But unfortunately, you will not get the result as same as you want.

 FAQs Section (Tempera Vs Acrylic Paint)